Infraction71/berry-published-site/README.md

 - Basic knowledge of [git](https://github.com/).
 - Some text way to edit text.
 (I used VSC)
-- Knowledge of HTML, CSS, and Markdown
+- Knowledge of HTML, CSS, Javascript(with AJAX and Qunit) and Markdown

 ## Useful Resources